Dateline: June 8th 1978 22:00. Nairobi, Kenya

 Judging by the pix of the wing, I left close to sunset so expect I stayed in Lilongwe for a day or two.

-My route was to Monkey Bay for the Illala, the Lake Malawi ferry, which apparently is still running today
+My route was to Monkey Bay for the Illala, the Lake Malawi ferry, which apparently is still running today.
+I mainly take busses: it's still raining A LOT.
+It must be a very fertile place, and I happily live on vegetable stews using my little gas burner and a dollop of soup mixes.

 The ferry has a flexible timetable, and while I wait, I remember for several, maybe 5 days, there's a massive storm, so I'm totally derelict by the time the ferry arrives

-There's almost nothing here, can't remember if it was a national park back then, but about the only item of civilisation was a medical clinic.
+There's almost nothing here, can't remember if it was a national park back then, but about the only item of civilisation was a medical clinic down the, what I can laughingly call "road".

 I have a gas stove and have a regular hot meal everyday.
 Just vegetarian, but that's fine.